crosstalk/crosstalk-cli/README.md

 ## Security Notice

-While Crosstalk is in the current _alpha_ development stage, it's usage is being heavily logged for debugging purposes.
-If you create an account, please **DO NOT** provide a password that you cannot afford me to see accidentally if parsing logs and such.
+While Crosstalk is in the current _alpha_ development stage, it's messages are being heavily logged for debugging purposes.
+If you create an account, please **DO NOT** provide a password that you cannot afford to make known to me.

 Naturally, this will not be the case as Crosstalk matures.